Dylan Disu

-Dylan Disu (born November 12, 2000) is an American college basketball player for the Texas Longhorns of the Big 12 Conference.
-He previously played for the Vanderbilt Commodores.
+Dylan Akeem Disu (born November 12, 2000) is an American professional basketball player for Raptors 905 of the NBA G League.
+He played college basketball for the Vanderbilt Commodores and Texas Longhorns.

 High school career

 Disu played basketball for Hendrickson High School in Pflugerville, Texas.
 He led his team to back-to-back District 13-6A titles.
 As a senior, Disu averaged 23.4 points and 10.1 rebounds per game, earning district MVP honors.
 He scored a school-record 51 points against Leander High School.
 A four-star recruit, Disu committed to playing college basketball for Vanderbilt over offers from SMU, Georgia Tech, Texas A&M and Illinois, among others.

 College career

 As a freshman at Vanderbilt, Disu averaged 7.4 points and 5.7 rebounds per game.
 On February 17, 2021, he posted career-highs of 29 points and 16 rebounds in an 82–78 loss to Kentucky.
 One week later, head coach Jerry Stackhouse announced that Disu would miss the rest of the season with a knee injury.

-As a sophomore, he averaged 15 points and 9.2 rebounds per game, leading the Southeastern Conference (SEC) in rebounding prior to his injury.
+As a sophomore, Disu averaged 15 points and 9.2 rebounds per game, leading the Southeastern Conference (SEC) in rebounding prior to his injury.
 He was named SEC Scholar-Athlete of the Year.
 After the season, Disu transferred to Texas, which he described as his "dream school growing up."

+As a junior, Disu came off the bench and averaged 3.7 points, 3.2 rebounds, 0.4 assists per game in 10.9 minutes a game.

+As a senior, Disu started in all 36 of the games he played.
+He averaged 8.8 points, 4.4 rebounds, and 1.0 assist per game in 19 minutes a game.
+Disu played a crucial part in the Longhorn's post-season, averaging 17.8 points, 9 rebounds, and 1.2 assists per game in the 5 postseason games, consisting of 3 Big 12 Championship games and 2 NCAA Tournament games and excluding the Sweet 16 game against Xavier where Disu only played 2 minutes due to an injury.
+Disu won the Big 12 Tournament Most Outstanding Player award and Big 12 All-Tournament Team award.

+After the end of the 2022-23 season, Disu decided to use his additional year of eligibility granted from COVID-19 and returned to Texas for his final year.
+Disu was only able to play in 25 games due to injuries, but left a significant impact on the success of the team as he averaged 15.5 points, 5 rebounds, and 1.5 assists per game.
+Disu was named as part of the All-Big 12 First-Team and won the Big 12 Most Improved Player award.
+At the end of the 2023-24 season, Disu declared for the NBA Draft.